albeanski/automate-cloud-vpn/README.md

 AWS_REGION=us-east-1                                      # The region to create the instance in AWS_USER=ubuntu                                           # The privileged username to use to ssh into the instance
 ```

 Edit the env_vars file with your information and save.
+See [ENV.md](ENV.md) for a full list of environment variables the container accepts.

 #### 3. Create an empty `terraform.tfstate` terraform state file.
 This will allow you to persist the terraform state after destruction.
 ```